sayematrix/README/README.md

 ---

 <p align="center">
-  Building systems that think, trade, and scale.
+  Building the infrastructure for intelligent finance.
 </p>